Glastonbury Festival Events Ltd

 The site safety rules are particularly important if you are arriving on site before the festival opens.
 You will be expected to complete a brief induction training online - the link will be made available on the training page and advertised in Latest News in the steward home page as soon as the festival release it.

-If you are driving your own vehicle on site (e.g. you have been provided with a short stay pass) then please note the section in this document on insurance.
-You need to be covered under your own policy.
+If you are driving your own vehicle on site (e.g. you have been provided with a short stay pass) then you need to be covered under your own policy.

 Allocated Shifts